 If you want to eat out, there are a few restaurants within immediate reach in Esterillos Oeste, and one on the way to Parrita.
 The built-up (and sleazy) town of Jacó is just 25 minutes away and has lots of interesting restaurants: reception can arrange taxis.
 Very close (you can walk along the sand) is quaint Hotel Pelican, and there’s a good pizzeria on the beach itself.

-The resort is well-suited to family travel, and children of all ages are welcome; they stay free up to the age of 12.
-Rooms have sofabeds and plenty of space (they can sleep up to 5), and cots are available.
+The resort is well-suited to family travel, but perhaps is better suited to older children as there are no cots provided.
+However, kids can stay free up to the age of 12.
+Some rooms have a sofabed/daybed and plenty of space (they can sleep up to 5).
 Kids will love the pool, beach and nearby activities such as surfing, horse-riding and zip-lining.

 Note that babysitting is not available and there are no bathtubs.